-5. A personal interview with the Assistant Dean of the School of Law may be required as condition of admission; otherwise, the peronal interview is optional.

-6. If accepted for admission by the School of Law, file with the School of Law an official, inal copy of the transcript of the record from he institution which awarded the bacalaureate degree, at least one week prior to he official registration period published in the Jniversity Calendar.
+- 5. A personal interview with the Assistant Dean of the School of Law may be required as a condition of admission; otherwise, the personal interview is optional. - 6.
+If accepted for admission by the School of Law, file with the School of Law an official, final copy of the transcript of the record from the institution which awarded the baccalaureate degree, at least one week prior to the official registration period published in the University Calendar.

-The School accepts beginning students only n the fall quarter.
+The School accepts beginning students only in the fall quarter.

-All inquiries and correspondence peraining to admission should be sent to:
+All inquiries and correspondence pertaining to admission should be sent to:

-Assistant Dean School of Law The University of Akron Akron, Ohio 44304
+Assistant Dean School of Law The University of Akron Akron, Ohio 44325